junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He whispers eagerly to the thin ghostly fog.
 "Come on, Cas.
 Get in me."

 The lunging and sinking feeling is lighter and less dizzy when it's the second time.
 Or maybe it's because he's prepared.
-Dean sits back down in the movie theater, watching Cas carry his body to the floor where his office is.
+Dean sits back down in the movie theater, watching Cas continue carrying his body to the floor where his office is.

+"Aren't we a great team?"
+Dean grins slightly.

+"In crime?"
+Cas retorts.

+Dean chokes on his laughter.

 The door to his office is locked.
 And it's not an electrical lock.